 The ATHS is conducting an online survey of the changes that have occurred to telehealth services.
-You should have received an email invitation requesting your participation.
 Completion of the survey will not take much time, and you can respond to whichever questions you consider appropriate.
 Your input will help the ATHS formulate policy and support for telehealth services.

 This Participant Information Statement accessible through this linkPCIF-ATHS-Delphi Online Survery_V1-0.pdf tells you about this research project.
 It explains the processes involved when taking part.
 Knowing what is involved will help you decide if you want to take part in the research.
 Please read this information carefully.
 Ask questions about anything that you don’t understand or want to know more about.